 We primarily focus on the basic biophysical mechanisms underlying insulin secretion from pancreatic beta-cells.
-This is of basic physiological interest and important for understanding the causes and treatment of type 2 diabetes, which generally arises from a combination of defects in insulin secretion and insulin action.
-The scope or our research ranges from the individual beta cell to the electrical and chemical coupling of beta cells within the islets of Langerhans (micro-organs within the pancreas consisting of hundreds to thousands of beta cells as well as other endocrine cells) and to the coordination of the islets in the pancreas (hundreds in rodents to hundreds of thousands in humans) that produce pulsatile insulin secretion observed in the plasma.
-In addition to the wide range of spatial scales, we are interested in temporal behavior which consists of oscillations on time scales ranging from milliseconds (action potentials), to tens of seconds (bursts of electrical activity), to minutes (corresponding to the plasma insulin pulses).
-Finally, this core rhythm-generating system is modulated by a number of signaling pathways involving insulin itself, cyclic adenosine monophosphate, and protein kinase C.
+Insulin plays a key role in maintaining blood glucose, limiting the rise in glucose after meals.
+This is of basic physiological interest and is also important for understanding the causes and treatment of type 2 diabetes, which arises from a combination of defects in insulin secretion and insulin action.
+The scope or our research ranges from the individual beta cell to the electrical and chemical coupling of beta cells within the islets of Langerhans (micro-organs within the pancreas consisting of hundreds to thousands of beta cells as well as other endocrine cells) and to the coordination of the islets in the pancreas (hundreds in rodents to hundreds of thousands in humans) to produce pulsatile insulin secretion observed in the plasma.
+In addition to the wide range of spatial scales, we are interested in the temporal behavior, which consists of oscillations on time scales ranging from milliseconds (action potentials), to tens of seconds (bursts of electrical activity), to minutes (corresponding to the plasma insulin pulses).
+Finally, this core rhythm-generating system is modulated by a number of signaling pathways involving insulin itself, cyclic adenosine monophoshate (cAMP), and protein kinase C (PKC).

-The primary focus of our research is supported by mathematical modeling of electrical activity and calcium handling in neurons and endocrine cells in the pituitary and hypothalamus.
-This work aids in the search for general principles and mechanisms as well as for the specificities that distinguish one cell type from another.
+The above goals are addressed by mathematical modeling of electrical activity and calcium handling.
+Parallel studies are conducted in neurons and endocrine cells in the pituitary and hypothalamus.
+This comparative work aids in the search for general principles and mechanisms as well as for the specificities that distinguish one cell type from another.